brianolson/go-openid/README.markdown

 Now you have to redirect the user to the url returned.
 The OP will then forward the user back to you, after authenticating him.

-** What follows has been removed from the code because it was not compliant with newer go code.**
-** Please wait a bit or use git history **

 To check the identity, do that:

-        var o = new(openid.OpenID)
-        o.ParseRPUrl(URL)
-        grant, err := o.Verify()
+   	 grant, id, err := openid.Verify(URL)

-grant is true if the user is authenticated, false otherwise.
-URL must contain the encoded content provided by the OP.
+URL is the url the user was redirected to.  grant will be true if the user was correctly authenticated, false otherwise.
+If the user was authenticated, id contains its identifier.

-Once o.ParseRPUrl(URL) is executed, all the information provided by the OP are in the map o.Params.
-For instance you get the identity with:

-     o.Params["openid.claimed_id"]